Well hey there!

-My name is Hannah Fulmore and I recently graduated from the University of Alabama at Birmingham with a BFA in Musical Theatre.
+My name is Hannah Fulmore and I am an Alabama girl living in the big city!
+I graduated from the University of Alabama at Birmingham with a BFA in Musical Theatre in 2023 and have lived in NYC for the past two years.
 I first found my love for the arts when I was five years old playing Randy in “The Christmas Carol” and I haven’t looked back since.
-I grew up under the lights, including nine years performing with Red Mountain Theatre Conservatory, where I had the amazing opportunity to share the stage with Jen Colella, Eden Espinoza, Shoshana Bean and others.
-I spent (by my very ~back of the envelope~ calculation) at least 500 hours a year doing what I love.
+I always loved escaping into a character and creating a whole person from just words on a page.
+I was in Red Mountain Theatre Conservatory for ten years, where I had the amazing opportunity to share the stage with Jen Colella, Eden Espinoza, Shoshana Bean and others.
+I spent at least 500 hours a year doing what I love.

 The last few years I’ve been drawn to art that pushes boundaries and encourages people to reflect on their lives and the world around them.
 When you get down to it, we’re all on a floating rock trying to figure it all out, so we all have a lot more in common than meets the eye.
 Art puts you in someone else’s shoes.
 It forces you to reflect.
 To look inward.
 We’re all going through life for the first time, so we have to allow people grace to learn and grow.
 I make art — in all its forms — to encourage and expose empathy.